LayaBox

 Currently a hundred games officially use Laya engine solutions.
 The LayaPublish module is available to publish games made with it to various platforms.

 History

-Founded in 2014 by Xie ChengHong, LayaBox was at the start mainly focused on high-performance transcompiling flash game coded in ActionScript 3.0 to HTML5/WebGL.
-It has since been extended to offer more tools and features for the developers with full support for commercialization.
+Founded in 2014 by Xie ChengHong, LayaBox was initially mainly focused on high-performance transcompiling of Flash-based games coded in ActionScript 3.0 to web-based games via JavaScript and WebGL.

-During the International Game Developers Conference held in November 2015, Xie ChengHong announced a new 3D engine is currently being developed.
-30 June 2016, LayaAir 1.0 is published on official website, with 3D and VR support features.
+LayaAir 1.0

-Name and mascot
+During the International Game Developers Conference held in November 2015, Xie ChengHong announced that a new 3D engine is currently being developed.
+On 30 June 2016, LayaAir 1.0 was published on its official website, with 3D and VR support features.
+It comes equipped with UI editor functionality and supports one-time development for full platform release.

-The name "Layabox" was inspired from Laya village, nestled at the foot of the Himalaya.
-Logo's company, a shape of front primate face, referred to Yeti, which is a famous story in the region.
-Also, lot of monasteries may contain a sacred box which remain inside some body part of this legendary creature like scalp or fur.
+LayaAir 3.0（2023）

-Another reason would be a Chinese play on words between ape (猿) and coders (程序员), which have the same pronunciation and writing in pinyin: «yuán».
+LayaAir 3.0 was released in June 2023.

 Technology and features

 The "Layabox Product Family" is a components suite solution designed to implement web/mobile game publishing, translating contents, profit monetization, 3rd party API and online distribution.